photo by Phil Silverberg

 Amy Fleisher Madden founded the independent record label, Fiddler Records, in Miami, Florida when she was 16.
 In her mind, it was a logical progression from her local fanzine.
 Before she could even vote she discovered and broke bands like Dashboard Confessional, New Found Glory, and several other indie darlings you may or may not have heard of.
 She oversaw the creative direction of and released over 25 albums—which fueled her desire to further her education in art direction and design at the world-famous Art Center College of Design in Pasadena, CA.

-Amy has recently abandoned Los Angeles, again, for the second time—and currently lives in a little town just south of Nashville, Tennessee.
-She desperately misses the cuisine but likes the wide open spaces.
+And most recently, Amy has abandoned Los Angeles, again, for the second time, and she currently lives in a little town just south of Nashville, Tennessee.
+She desperately misses the cuisine but likes seeing deer more often than not… so, it’s nice.